equalsraf/git-talk/git.md

 - In github you can't push to other people's repositories
 - You fork their repos, and send [pull requests](https://github.com/neovim/neovim/pull/1927) with changes
-- The maintainer may ask for more fixes, or for a rebase
+- The maintainer may ask for more fixes, or for a rebase.
+Can accept it or drop it.

 ---
-class: inverse, middle

-# rule#3
-ALWAYS create a separate branch for a new PR

----

 # Third-party tool integration

 - Mail/IRC/XMPP
-- Gitter/Slack
+- Gitter/Slack/Matrix
 - [Waffle.io](https://waffle.io/neovim/neovim)
 - Automatic deployment
 - a lot more, or write your own